๐ŸซดPhysical Science

 Why This Matters

-Chemical reactions are the engine of change in our universe—from the rust forming on a bridge to the digestion happening in your body right now.
-On your Physical Science exam, you're being tested on more than just memorizing reaction types.
+Chemical reactions are behind every physical change you can think of, from rust forming on a bridge to food being digested in your body.
+On your Physical Science exam, you need more than memorized reaction types.
 You need to understand why reactions happen, how energy flows during these processes, and what governs the speed and direction of chemical change.
-These concepts connect to everything from environmental science to engineering applications.

-The key principles here include conservation of mass, energy transfer, collision theory, and electron movement.
-Don't just memorize that combustion releases heat—know that it's exothermic because bond formation releases more energy than bond breaking requires.
+The key principles include conservation of mass, energy transfer, collision theory, and electron movement.
+Don't just memorize that combustion releases heat.
+Know that it's exothermic because bond formation releases more energy than bond breaking requires.
 When you understand the underlying mechanisms, you can tackle any question the exam throws at you, whether it's balancing an equation or predicting reaction products.

 The Foundation: Conservation and Representation